Eligibility criteria, payment rates and how to apply.

 Teachers must have spent at least 50% of their contracted hours teaching at least one of the eligible subjects during the year for which they are claiming.
 Schools must confirm this during the application process.

 The amount reimbursed is dependent upon salary, and consequently the amount of the student loan repaid to the Student Loans Company.
 We will reimburse teachers at the beginning of the academic year following a successful application.

 To note: all academic years begin on 1 August and end on 31 July.

 - not part of a teacher’s pay

-- subject to income tax and National Insurance (NI); the Department for Education (DfE) will pay this cost; the teacher will not need to pay additional tax and NI contributions on these payments
+- subject to income tax and National Insurance (NI); the Department for Education will pay this cost to HMRC, neither the teacher nor the school will need to pay income tax or NI contributions on the student loan reimbursements

-You do not need to declare the reimbursement payments to the Student Loans Company.
+Teachers do not need to declare the student loan reimbursement payments to the Student Loans Company.

-You must apply for a retrospective reimbursement; it is not automatic.
+Teachers must apply for a reimbursement each year; it is not automatic.

 Schools must confirm that the teacher meets all of the eligibility criteria and endorse the teacher’s application for a reimbursement.

 If you have any questions about teachers’ student loan reimbursement, please email us.